|Last updated 7/5/2020.|

 Sales: 50 million

 In 2000, Publishers Weekly listed Charlotte’s Web “as the best-selling children’s paperback of all time.”
-WK E. B. White’s Newbery Honor Book “is ‘just about perfect,’” AZ “a tender novel of friendship, love, life, and death that will continue to be enjoyed by generations to come.”
-AZ The book was made into an animated feature in 1973 and a live action film in 2006.
+WK “One reason may be that, although it was written for children, reading it is just as enjoyable for adults.”
+LC The story is “just about perfect,” AZ “a tender novel of friendship, love, life, and death that will continue to be enjoyed by generations to come.”
+AZ

 Readers will also be entranced with “Fern, the little girl who understood their language,” BN and “saved Wilbur’s life when he was born the runt of his litter.”
 AZ “Templeton, the rat who never did anything for anybody unless there was something in it for him,” BN is also instrumental in Charlotte’s plan to save Wilbur.